8 ways to boost your chances of loan approval

-When applying for a home loan your finances will come under a lot of scrutiny and lenders will want to see that you’ve been in your job for a decent length of time so save the career changes until after you’ve got your mortgage.
+When applying for a home loan your finances will come under a microscope and lenders will want to see that you’ve been in your job for a decent length of time, so save the career changes until after you’ve got your mortgage.

 In addition to saving for that deposit, you’ll also need to show the lender that you’re able to manage your money responsibly.
 If you have a car loan or credit card, make more than the minimum monthly repayments.

-With the move to positive credit reporting, lenders will know when and how often you make late payments.
+With the move to comprehensive credit reporting (CCR), lenders will know when and how often you make late payments.
 It's always best to set up a direct debit for utilities and credit card payments and when you can top up with an extra repayment during the month.

 If you had joint accounts with an ex and never got around to getting your name removed from the account, now is the time.
 You don’t want their credit history affecting your application.

-This also applies to businesses you may have dealt with in the past but you haven’t bothered to close off the account.
-Keeping your credit file as clean as possible
+This also applies to businesses you may have dealt with in the past but haven’t bothered to close off the account.

 8. Living within your means

 Good money management skills are a must-have when owning your own property.
 You might be required to show copies of recent bank statements to prospective lenders to demonstrate that you can live easily within your budget.